HexDino/Project_IT3180_Team23/DEPLOY_TO_VERCEL.md

 2. Create a database named `bluemoon_apartment`
 3. Add a database user with read/write permissions
 4. Get your MongoDB connection string
+5. **IMPORTANT:** Make sure to add "0.0.0.0/0" to your IP access list in MongoDB Atlas settings to allow connections from Vercel

 ### 2. Deploy to Vercel